-EFRAG agrees that the temporary exemption from applying IFRS 9 should have an expiry date as this constitutes a strong incentive for all parties involved in as quick a finalisation of the insurance contracts Standard as feasible.
-EFRAG also agrees that the expiry date should be reporting periods beginning on or after 1 January 2021 or earlier because EFRAG expects that the effective date of the new insurance contracts Standard will be no later than 1 January 2021.
-EFRAG however disagrees with the IASB that the overlay approach may be a remedy to a possible postponement to the finalisation of the new insurance contracts Standard.
+EFRAG supports that the temporary exemption from applying IFRS 9 should have an expiry date as this constitutes a strong incentive for all parties involved in as quick a finalisation of the insurance contracts Standard as feasible.
+EFRAG also supports that the expiry date should be reporting periods beginning on or after 1 January 2021 or earlier because EFRAG considers that the new insurance contracts Standard should be finalised as soon as possible and EFRAG expects that the effective date will in any event be no later than 1 January 2021.

-102 EFRAG is in the view that the temporary exemption from applying IFRS 9 should have an expiry date to ensure that those entities that apply the approach to move to IFRS 9 at some point in time.
+72 EFRAG is in the view that the temporary exemption from applying IFRS 9 should have an expiry date to ensure that those entities that apply the approach to move to IFRS 9 at some point in time.
 In addition, EFRAG agrees with the IASB that IFRS 9 brings a distinct improvement over the existing requirements in IAS 39, as stated in its endorsement advice on IFRS 9.